 - Are there different groups of users?

-- Are there ethical requirements we need to consider before talking to them?
+- Are there ethical requirements we need to consider before talking to users?

 - Are there sensitivities we need to be aware of?